DBraun/DawDreamer/README.md

 install_name_tool -change @rpath/libfaust.2.dylib @loader_path/libfaust.2.dylib dawdreamer.so
 otool -L dawdreamer.so
 ```

+Note that the `otool` commands above don't serve a functional purpose.
+They just display the before and after of the change made with the `install_name_tool` command.

 Move `dawdreamer.so` to a directory of your choice.
 Then find `thirdparty/libfaust/darwin-x64/Release/libfaust.a`, rename it to `libfaust.2.dylib` and place it next to `dawdreamer.so`.

 Then try `DawDreamer`: